GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 [Back to Table of Contents](#table-of-contents)

-## Basic data clening and dataframe extraction
+## Basic data cleaning and dataframe extraction

-But we want to apply theses filters and the rest of the cleaning procedures to the entire findings, not just to one observation.
-Therefore, we will store the whole list in a variable named `span_tag` so that we can perform the same operations to them all.
+Since we want to apply theses filtering and the rest of the cleaning procedures to the entire findings - not just to one single observation -, we will store the whole list in a variable named `span_tag` so that we can perform the same operations to them all.

 To do this, we will declare the an empty list `prices` and we will run it into a for-loop.
 In this iteration, we will append the whole value of each `span_tag` string, excep for their 1st possition.
 All this is: